thanos-io/thanos/docs/components/query.md

 | `max_source_resolution` | `Float64/time.Duration/model.Duration` | `step / 5` or `0` if `query.auto-downsampling` is false (default: False) | `5m`    |
 |                         |                                        |                                                                          |         |

 Max source resolution is max resolution in seconds we want to use for data we query for.

-This means that for value:
+Available options:

+* `auto` - Select downsample resolution automatically based on the query.
-* 0 -> we will use only raw data.
+* `0` - Only use raw data.
-* 5m -> we will use max 5m downsampling.
+* `5m` - Use max 5m downsampling.
-* 1h -> we will use max 1h downsampling.
+* `1h` - Use max 1h downsampling.

 ### Partial Response Strategy